A Complete Guide to Lithuania Visa Applications

 Visitors to the country for sporting/cultural events are issued this travel document.
 It grants visitors entry into Lithuania and allows them to live and move freely in the country all through the duration of the event.

-Individuals with intentions of staying in the country for a duration longer 3 months are issued this visa.
+Individuals with intentions of staying in the country for a duration longer than 3 months are issued this visa.
 The purpose of visit may range from being employed by a Lithuanian company/business to being offered admission into a Lithuanian institute of learning.
 For this category, applicants from visa-exempt regions are still required to apply.

 General Documents Required for Official Purposes when taking the Lithuania visa applications